j-mnr/gophergo.dev/content/basics/17-interfaces.md

 In Go there is no explicit keyword that forces you to implement an interface.
 All interfaces that a `type` implements are _implicit_.
 This is a **super** 🦸 powerful feature of Go.
-It means any `type` can impelement any amount of interfaces solely by having the defined behaviors bound to it. **This is more of a reason to keep your interfaces short and sweet.** You will never have to do this 👇🤢
+It means any `type` can implement any amount of interfaces solely by having the defined behaviors bound to it. **This is more of a reason to keep your interfaces short and sweet.** You will never have to do this 👇🤢